Air Force vs. New Mexico NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Air Force and its opponents have scored at least 45.5 points or more just once this year.
+- Air Force and its opponents have combined for 45.5 points or more only once this year.

-- New Mexico's games have gone over 45.5 points in only one opportunity this season.
+- New Mexico has combined with its opponents to score more than 45.5 points in one game this season.

-- Saturday's total is 6.5 points lower than the two team's combined 52 points per game average.
+- Saturday's over/under is 6.5 points lower than the two team's combined 52 points per game average.

 - These two squads combine to surrender 42.3 points per game, 3.2 fewer than this contest's over/under.

-- The average total in Falcons games this season is 49.3, 3.8 points more than Saturday's total of 45.5.
+- The average total in Falcons games this season is 49.3, 3.8 points more than Saturday's over/under of 45.5.

 - The 45.5-point total for this game is 7.5 points below the 53.0 points per game average total in Lobos games this season.